 Brand A sends a message to User A

 User A replies

 Responses from User A go to a conversation portal for the brand to manually respond

-While the human touch of chatting directly with customers produced significant engagement, manually responding to every message was a weight too great to bear for most e-commerce brands.
+While the human touch of chatting directly with customers produced significant engagement, manually responding to every message required time that many e-commerce brands just didn’t have.
 However, this emergence of two-way messaging profoundly changed SMS marketing for e-commerce in particular.

 A KPI Shift: Engagement

 In one-way text message blasts, customers have three choices:

 Opt-out of future messages

 SMS marketers might initially see some conversions on the first few blasts, but recipients soon tire of the one-dimensional approach.